Home Collections Arbitrage Funds in India 2025: Meaning, Taxation, Risks, Benefits & More

 Arbitrage funds are hybrid mutual funds that aim to profit from the price differential between the cash and futures markets of the same asset.
 They are designed to exploit market inefficiencies without taking on significant market risk.
 Here are some key features:

-- Low Risk: Compared to pure equity funds, arbitrage funds offer a lower risk profile as they aim to generate returns through arbitrage opportunities rather than market movements.
+• Low Risk: Compared to pure equity funds, arbitrage funds are low risk mutual funds as they aim to generate returns through arbitrage opportunities rather than market movements.

 Advantages of Investing in Arbitrage Funds

-- Flexible Investment Options: Investors can choose to invest in a lump sum or via a systematic investment plan (SIP).
-Lump sum investments start at Rs.
-1,000, while SIPs can begin with as little as Rs.
-500, allowing gradual investment over time.
+• Flexible Investment Options: Investors can choose to invest in a lump sum or via a systematic investment plan (SIP).
+Lump sum investments start at ₹ 1,000, while SIPs can begin with as little as ₹ 500, allowing gradual investment over time.

 The arbitrage fund returns are calculated based on the profits generated from exploiting price discrepancies between the cash and derivatives markets.
 Here’s a breakdown of how these returns are typically calculated:

-- Execution of Trades: The profit from each arbitrage trade depends on the successful execution of these buy and sell actions.
-The frequency and volume of successful trades contribute to the overall performance of the fund.
+• Execution of Trades: The profit from each arbitrage trade depends on the successful execution of these buy and sell actions.
+The frequency and volume of successful trades contribute to the overall mutual fund performance.

 (a) Absolute Returns: For a given period, the return is simply the change in the fund’s net asset value (NAV), adjusted for any distributions such as dividends.